AIGODLIKE/hdr_rotation/README.md

 ## Feature

-In 3D viewport \(both renderd or material preview mode\), Shift + Right-Click on non objects, you can rotate the enviroment texture to preview shaders and lighting more practical and faster.
+In 3D viewport \(both renderd or material preview mode\) Shift + Right-Drag on empty space you can rotate the enviroment texture to preview shaders and lighting more practical and faster.

-When dragging on objects, Blender behaves as before that moves 3D cursor
+When dragging on objects, moves 3D cursor

 ![ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/d0f7416c-45d0-4ce5-9cf0-7b819a247c0b)